amirmasoudabdol/Bilbo/docs/doxygen/Classes/classsam_1_1_researcher_builder.md

-**Note**:
+!!! note "Note"

     * The configuration needs to include information about the SelectionStrategy as well.
     * : This assumes that the experiment setup is correctly initiated.